Ragdoll Cat Lifespan & Longevity Guide

 The Ragdoll has an average lifespan of 12-17 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Ragdoll live to the upper end of this range.

-With a typical weight of 10-20 lbs and lifespan of 12-17 yrs, the Ragdoll requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 10-20 lbs and lifespan of 12-17 yrs, the Ragdoll benefits from care tailored to its physical and behavioral profile.
 For those considering the Ragdoll, the breed's combination of moderate shedding, low activity level, and known health predispositions forms the essential baseline for informed ownership.

 Factors Affecting Longevity